-Among the new (and a number of older models that were simply updated with minor touches here and there) models presented at last week’s SIHH 2011 trade show, there also was a gorgeous Panerai Luminor Submersible 1950 3 Days Automatic PAM 382 diving watch.
+Among the new (and some of the older ones that were simply updated with minor touches here and there) models presented at the last week’s SIHH 2011 trade show, there also was a gorgeous Panerai Luminor Submersible 1950 3 Days Automatic PAM 382 diver.
 Having its huge 47 mm case made not of over-hyped ceramic or some other hi-tech material, but of good ole brushed bronze, this new member of 1950 family looks like it was designed exactly for the sort of people who still dream about giant krakens and burning Spanish galleons, and prefer a good goblet of rum to a snifter of cognac.

 This special edition model, which is going to be limited to only 1000 units and will possibly be sold at a price well above the €7000 mark, is certainly inspired by the works of its former partner and supplier of components — Firenze Group.

 As some of you may be aware of, the Anonimo Firenze is mostly known for its bronze timepieces that are sold in bulk to the Italian Navy.